FarazKelhini/stack-pulse/README.md

 <!-- STACKPULSE:SUMMARY:END -->

 ## Full dataset

-StackPulse provides an open dataset of technology adoption:
+These are committed to the repo automatically by the GitHub Actions pipeline (see [Daily Pipeline](#daily-pipeline)), so you can browse or consume the data directly from this repository without running the app or standing up a database.

 - [technologies.json](public/datasets/technologies.json)
 - [repositories.json](public/datasets/repositories.json)
 - [pairings.json](public/datasets/pairings.json)
 - [trending.json](public/datasets/trending.json)
 - [weekly-trending.json](public/datasets/weekly-trending.json)

-These are committed to the repo automatically by the GitHub Actions pipeline (see [Daily Pipeline](#daily-pipeline)), so you can browse or consume the data directly from this repository without running the app or standing up a database.

 > **License note:** these datasets are licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), separate from the MIT-licensed codebase.
 Attribution is required if you reuse them.